Skip to content

 • Browse all SafeBreach custom attacks (Draft and Published)

-• Filter by status and search by name or description
+• Filter by status (including Running tests) and search by name or description

-• Visual indicators: attack type badges, sync status, local changes
+• Visual indicators: attack type badges, sync status, local changes, running state

-• Bulk operations: import or deploy multiple attacks at once
+• Bulk operations: import, deploy, or run multiple attacks at once

-• Context menu: Deploy, Re-import, Clone, Run, Lint, Copy Attack ID
+• Context menu: Deploy, Re-import, Clone, Run, Cancel, Lint, Copy Attack ID

 Workspace Dashboard